Dave Bidini: Writing

 In 2010, broadcaster Ron MacLean told a Saturday night audience on Hockey Night in Canada that Bidini was "one of this country's most important voices in music and hockey" before premiering a track, "The Land is Wild," from his band's first album.
-In 2007's Around the World in 57.5 Gigs, he documented being among the first ever Canadian rock bands to embark on a festival tour of China, performing in towns that had never seen western rock music before, and in Home and Away, he wrote about the experiences of Canada's homeless soccer team at the Homeless World Cup.
+In 2007's Around the World in 57½ Gigs, he documented being among the first ever Canadian rock bands to embark on a festival tour of China, performing in towns that had never seen western rock music before, and in Home and Away, he wrote about the experiences of Canada's homeless soccer team at the Homeless World Cup.
 After the book's success, Bidini later became a board member for Street Soccer Canada, a non-profit body that sends teams annually to the tournament.

 Bidini wrote a weekly Saturday column for the National Post, but was dismissed in 2015.

 His 2002 book Baseballissimo was optioned for the screen by co-producer Geddy Lee of Rush with a script written by actor Jay Baruchel (Goon).
 In 2011, On a Cold Road was named a finalist for Canada Reads, CBC Radio's national books contest.
 In 2009, he successfully championed Paul Quarrington's novel King Leary on the same series.

-He is currently the editor and publisher of The West End Phoenix, a weekly community newspaper in Toronto.
+In 2017, Bidini founded the community newspaper, the West End Phoenix, which focuses on life in Toronto's west end.
+He is the editor and publisher of the newspaper.
+Contributors to the paper have included David Seymour, Heidi Sopinka, Katrina Onstad, Amanda Leduc, Waubgeshig Rice, Dani Couture, Michee Mee, Michael Winter, Claudia Dey, Michael Barclay, Phoebe Wang, Paul Vermeersch, Niko Stratis, Micah Toub, Glyn Bowerman, Shari Kasman, Shaughnessy Bishop-Stall, Elamin Abdelmahmoud, Jon Lorinc, and Ken Babstock.